ZiadHatab/srm-calibration/README.md

 # Symmetric-Reciprocal-Match (SRM) Calibration

-A self-calibration procedure for vector network analyzers (VNAs) called Symmetric-Reciprocal-Match (SRM) method that uses partial defined standards.
+A self-calibration procedure for vector network analyzers (VNAs) that uses partial defined standards.

 ## TO-DO

-- Include a non-linear optimization procedure to automatically estimate parasitic elements of match standards, given only the DC resistance of the match.
+- Include a nonlinear optimization procedure to automatically estimate parasitic elements of the match standard, given only its DC resistance.

 ## **Basic principle**